exposit/pythia-oracle/HELP.md

 __*System*__

-The System section has a "Save" button that saves the current state of the program to disk, and a "Merge" flag that determines if blocks are merged or not.
+The System section has a "Save" button that saves the current state of the program, and a "Merge" flag that determines if blocks are merged or not.

+Note that "Merge" mode is really only useful if you have a very, very long file with lots of blocks and are running into lag.
+It's usually better to just start a new save at that point.

+If Merge mode is turned on, all timestamp information for merged blocks, other than the first, will be overwritten.

 __*Add*__